When it comes to starting a planner brand, you may find yourself in a place where you have to make some big decisions.

 - Rewarding work: Starting a planner brand can be really rewarding and fun work.
 After all, you're bringing joy and excitement into peoples lives.

 - Crowded space: Competition is high when it comes to your planner brand, so it's important that you spend a good amount of time analyzing the market and understanding where the demand lies.

 - Finding the right supplier: Most businesses in this space go the supplier/manufacturer route, which isn't a bad thing!
 However, finding the right supplier can take a lot of time, energy and trial/error.
 If done properly, this process can save you months (if not years) of time and energy.
 More on this below in the "finding a supplier" section.

-How To Name Your Planner Business
+How To Name Your Planner Brand

 - Avoid hard to spell names: you want something easy to remember and easy to spell for your customers